agepatterson/thetour/README.md

-# thetour
+# The Tour
-A roguelite tour management game.
+*A roguelite tour management game.
 Be the band.
-Tour the planet!
+Tour the planet!*

+### Reigons
+  1. Local
+  2. Satellite
+  3. Tri-State
+  4. Coast
+  5. Nation
+  6. International
+  7. World